rowdybard/banterbox-discord-bot/replit.md

 The server is implemented using Express.js with TypeScript, following RESTful API principles.
 It includes an API layer for CRUD operations, WebSocket integration for real-time communication, and business logic for OpenAI GPT integration for banter generation and audio processing.

 ### Data Storage Solutions
 The application uses Drizzle ORM with PostgreSQL as the primary database.
 The schema supports users, banter items (with event data, content, and audio URLs), user settings, and daily statistics for usage analytics.
+Audio files are stored in Firebase Storage for persistent cloud storage that survives deployments, with automatic fallback to local filesystem for development environments.

 ### Real-time Communication
 A WebSocket implementation provides persistent connections between the dashboard and overlay for instant banter delivery, including event broadcasting and automatic reconnection logic.